poissonconsulting/tmbr/README.md

 Introduction
 ------------

-`tmbr0` (pronounced timber-naut) is an R package to facilitate analyse using Template Model Builder (TMB).
+`tmbr0` (pronounced timber-naut) is an R package to facilitate analyses using Template Model Builder (TMB).

 Demonstration
 -------------